 Sharp plans to increase employment to ramp up production in central Thailand

 Sharp has production facilities in central Thailand and is planning to beef up production output there of office printers and equipment at the end of this year simply by increasing staff levels.
 The number of office machines involved could be 100,000 printers.
 Office printers make up 20% of Sharp’s annual sales.
 At this stage, the company is not planning any capital expenditure which gives the impression that management at the company is watching to see which way the wind will blow.
 The company’s annual, worldwide sales of office equipment amount to a whopping $2.9 billion.

 Sharp already hawkish on US China trade war

-Sharp already has a history of been hawkish in relation to the US China trade war.
+Sharp already has a history of been hawkish in relation to the US-China trade war.
 It has already moved the production of telecommunications equipment from China back to Taiwan.
-The moves by the two office equipment companies comes as the American government is poised to slap a tariff of 25% on such products coming from China as early as next month.
+The moves by the two office equipment companies come as the American government is poised to slap a tariff of 25% on such products coming from China as early as next month.

 Thailand’s Kasikorn Bank reviewing its exposure to China and trade finance lending

 Kasikorn Bank, one of Thailand’s leading and most innovative banks and Thailand’s second-largest lender, has also announced that it is reviewing its exposure to the Chinese market.
 Kasikorn Bank President, Pipit Aneaknithi, was speaking to the Bangkok Post.